-So, I did a deep dive into various publications and paid special attention to the news.
+So, I did a deep dive into various publications and paid particular attention to the news.

-Yes, there are lots of Narcissists in the news.
+Yes, there are lots of narcissists in the news these days.

-Then I started to think about where narcissism starts.
-It led me right back to my book where I sort through the behavior patterns and personality traits that are part of our developmental years.
+Therefore, I started to think about where narcissism starts.
+It led me right back to my book, where I sorted through the behavior patterns and personality traits that are part of our developmental years.

-The patterns I discuss in ‘Don’t Bring It to Work” are the ones that we learned as kids from our original organization, the family, and bring with us to work.
+The patterns I discuss in “Don’t Bring It to Work” are the ones we learned as kids from our original organization, the family, and bring with us to work.

 The pattern I discuss in detail that comes closest to the narcissist is the Super Achiever.
 That is the individual I call the “me, me, me guy or gal.”

 Super Achievers and Narcissists are very much alike.

 Here are the essential traits.
 Pick and choose which fit the narcissist in your life, they: